 The Audit & Supervisory Board, which meets as necessary, is composed of members with substantial knowledge of management, law, finance, accounting and other aspects of business.
 Standing Audit & Supervisory Board Member Hideaki Kashiwakura has served as Controller, Vice President of the M&S Management Department of Tobacco Business Division, Deputy Chief Financial Officer of the Company and President, Chief Executive Officer of JT BusinessCom Inc., having extensive experience and wide-ranging knowledge in corporate management, business development, finance and accounting, as well as business operation in Japan and overseas.
-Standing Audit & Supervisory Board Member Tsutomu Hahimoto served as Vice President, Operational Review and Business Assurance, having extensive experience and wide-ranging knowledge in risk management and information securities through audit operation in Japan and overseas.
-Both of them were elected at the 38th Ordinary General Meeting of Shareholders held on March 24, 2023.
-In the fiscal year ended December 31, 2022, the Audit & Supervisory Board convened 15 times, and all of the Audit & Supervisory Board Members attended every meeting.
+Standing Audit & Supervisory Board Member Tsutomu Hashimoto served as

+Vice President, Operational Review and Business Assurance, having extensive experience and wide-ranging knowledge in risk management and information securities through audit operation in Japan and overseas.
+In the fiscal year ended December 31, 2023, the Audit & Supervisory Board convened 14 times, and all of the Audit & Supervisory Board Members attended every meeting.